apoulias/sonoff-diy-OTA-firmware/README.md

 * Handle requests error codes.
 * Add a Dockerfile.

-These scripts were quickly developed for my own needs to flash new firmware into sonoff devices since the existing tools seemed too complicated and didn't work.
-I don't guarantee it works on any use cases.
-Feel free to modify it since it's quite small in size.
+These scripts were quickly developed for my own needs to flash new firmware into sonoff devices since the existing tools seemed too complicated and couldn't manage to use it on Linux.
+I don't guarantee it works on any cases.
 Please use it at your OWN RISK.